lennox55555/HAHD/README.md

 ```

 This script will:
-- Download the eye-tracking data from Hugging Face
+- Download the eyetracking data from Hugging Face
 - Download necessary images from Cityscapes
 - Process and organize the data